imdeepmind/imdeepmind.github.io/docs/databases/database-systems/database-storage.md

 - **Example:** Jumping directly to a specific page in a book using the table of contents.

 > Random access on **non-volatile** storage is almost always **much slower** than sequential access.
-> DBMS will want to maximize sequential access.
+> DBMS will want to maximize sequential access.s

 ## Database Storage Layers